Lothlórien: Geography

 Lothlórien lay in the west of Wilderland.
 To its west stood the Misty Mountains, with the Dwarf-realm of Moria, and on its east ran the great river Anduin.
 Across the Anduin lay the forest of Mirkwood and the fortress of Dol Guldur, which could be glimpsed from high points in Lothlórien.
 The river Silverlode or Celebrant flowed through Lothlórien and joined the Anduin; it had a tributary from the west, the river Nimrodel.
 The realm lay primarily to the north of the Silverlode, with a small strip of forested land to the south.
-The main part of the realm was the triangular region between the converging rivers called the Naith (Sindarin for "spearhead") by the Elves or the Gore or Angle in the Common Speech.
+The main part of the realm was the triangular region between the converging rivers Silverlode and Anduin, called the Naith (Sindarin for "spearhead") by the Elves or the Gore or Angle in the Common Speech.
 The tip of the Naith was called the Egladil (Sindarin for "elven-point").

 Caras Galadhon (from galadh ("tree") was the city of Lothlórien and the main settlement of the Galadhrim in Middle-earth.
 Founded by Amroth in the Third Age, deep in the forest, the city's dwellings were atop tall mallorn trees; the mallorn had been brought to that land by Galadriel.
 The city was "some ten miles" from the point where the rivers Silverlode (Sindarin: Celebrant) and Anduin met, close to the eastern border of the realm.
 In the trees there were many tree-platforms, which could be elaborate dwellings or simple guard-posts.
-Stairways of ladders were built around the main trees, and at night the city was lit by "many lamps" - "green and gold and silver".
+Stairways of ladders were built around the main trees, and at night the city was lit by "many lamps" – "green and gold and silver".
 The city's entrance was on the southern side.

 Analysis

 Land of light

 The Tolkien scholar Paul H. Kocher writes that Galadriel perceives Sauron with Lothlórien's light, "but cannot be pierced by it in return".
 The good intelligence has the "imaginative sympathy" to penetrate the evil intelligence, but not vice versa.
 The Christian author Elizabeth Danna writes that the Elf Haldir's explanation of this [from a flet or tree-platform high above Cerin Amroth], "In this high place you may see the two powers that are opposed to one another, and ever they strive now in thought; but whereas the light perceives the very heart of the darkness, its own secret has not yet been discovered" echoes a biblical description: "The light shineth in darkness; and the darkness comprehended it not."
-The scholar of humanities Susan Robbins notes that Tolkien, a devout Roman Catholic, associated light as the Bible does with "holiness, goodness, knowledge, wisdom, grace, hope, and God’s revelation", and that Galadriel was one of the bearers of that light.
+The scholar of humanities Susan Robbins notes that Tolkien, a devout Roman Catholic, associated light as the Bible does with "holiness, goodness, knowledge, wisdom, grace, hope, and God's revelation", and that Galadriel was one of the bearers of that light.